 You pay NO BOOKING FEES when booked using this web-site and get free payment protection.

 12 excellent reviews.
 Wainwright, considered to be the expert on the Lake District fells, loved Borrowdale, and Grange is at its heart.
-Grange Fell Cottage, the end holiday cottage of a row of three, flanks one side of the original village centre, with the green immediately outside the front door.
+Grange Fell Cottage, the end self catering cottage of a row of three, flanks one side of the original village centre, with the green immediately outside the front door.

 The lounge has seating for six across two settees and a beanbag that is large enough to sink into.
 Snuggling up in front of the woodburner watching the TV/DVD, playing games, listening to music or reading a book is the perfect end to a day out on the fells.
 A selection of DVDs are provided, including the BBC TV series about Wainwright's walks, as well as music CDs.
 Plenty of books, including Julia Bradbury's book that accompanies the BBC series and other books about Wainwright, as well as Hugh Walpole's 'Rogue Herries' series, which are set around Borrowdale, are provided.
 Board games and puzzles are provided for those days when keeping warm and dry might be preferable to venturing out on the fells.

 Fully equipped kitchen with seating for six around the solid wood table, high chair and booster also available.
-The holiday cottage benefits from two bathrooms and a cloakroom.
+The self catering cottage benefits from two bathrooms and a cloakroom.
 The family bathroom has a bath with shower over, whilst the en suite to the master bedroom has a walk-in shower.
 Both the family bathroom and the en suite have heated towel rails.
 The double bed has a king size duvet, and blankets are provided to keep you warm on those colder nights.
 A hairdryer is also provided.
 Two further spacious bedrooms each have twin beds; one is a loft conversion and enjoys superlative views.
 Both twin bedrooms have two comfortable tub chairs so that you can enjoy a quiet chat or just sit and soak in the views.
 For young guests, a travel cot, potty, trainer seat, step-up stool and stair gate are provided.